Long104/kanchan/README.md

 Our dedicated customer service team is here to assist you every step of the way.
 Whether you have questions about a product or need help with your order, we’re just an email or chat away!

 5. Exclusive Discounts and Offers
 Who doesn’t love a good deal?
-Glamour Shop regularly offers exclusive discounts, promotions, and loyalty rewards to ensure you get the best value for your money.
+KanchanK Shop regularly offers exclusive discounts, promotions, and loyalty rewards to ensure you get the best value for your money.

 6. Community and Empowerment
-Glamour Shop is more than just a store; it’s a community.
+KanchanK Shop is more than just a store; it’s a community.
 We celebrate beauty in all its forms and encourage our customers to share their beauty stories and tips through our blog and social media platforms.

 ## Features
 Wide Range of Products: From foundations and lipsticks to skincare and tools.